ng-nebraska/wrap-resource-api/README.md

       },
 ```
 - Our `api` service will have one method, `add()`.
 This method will handle registering
-each resource with the service.
-It also lets us configure our resources to be specific
+each resource with the service and make them available to the rest of the application.
-to our needs.
+It also lets us configure our resources to be specific to our needs.

 ```javascript
       add : function (config) {